dennisvr/vertx.glue/README.md

 ## RouteBuilder ##

 ### Goal ###
 Provide a simple way to serve http requests.
-Request parameters, request body and response body can be assigned a Class to be used for conversion.
+Request parameters, request body, response body and error message can be assigned a Class to be used for conversion.
+Underlying this will use the Converter framework.

 ### Example ###